spotlightpa/poor-richard/content/news/2024-11-08-SPLBALCHAL.md

 {{<embed/donate>}}

 Voters targeted by Bleasdale’s challenges testified as well.
 Nicholas Maston invited Bleasdale to visit his home 1.6 miles away from where the hearing was held to verify his residency.
-The filing against him cited a years-old change-of-address to a home in Chicago, but didn’t acknowledge a more recent record changing his address to his current Delaware County home in August.
+The filing against him cited a years-old change of address to a home in Chicago, but didn’t acknowledge a more recent record changing his address to his current Delaware County home in August.

 The claim that his vote in Pennsylvania should be ineligible “is to me a very serious allegation, and that’s why I&#39;m here today,” he said.
 “In addition to the assumptions that were made leading to this database and leading to these challenges being flawed, the data itself is flawed.”